 - Whole school – a school-wide local study project

-- To appoint eco warriors to the school council, to ensure that children are regularly given opportunities to plan and lead whole school environmental projects to discuss global environmental issues and our local area.
+- To promote environmental issues through the use of an Eco committee and to ensure that children are regularly given opportunities to plan and lead whole school environmental projects to discuss global environmental issues and our local area.

 - To promote and extend school and community partnerships, including with local churches, faith groups and relevant environmental groups.

 - Improve the quality of teaching of Geography, ensuring tasks and activities are appropriately matched to pupil needs and abilities.
-Focusing on the spiritual, moral and cultural development of children, encouraging critical thinking opportunities which develop self-confidence and awareness in order to understand the world they live in as individuals and as members of groups.
+Focusing on 'geography in the news' encouraging critical thinking opportunities which develop self-confidence and awareness in order to understand the world they live in as individuals and as members of groups.

 - Improve and promote opportunities for self-review during lessons or at the end of each topic to deepen pupil’s knowledge and skills within the work of the school, and where possible, centred on the interests of the children.